 Hikkaduwa has been attracting tourists for as long as tourists have been visiting Sri Lanka.
-In fact it was mentioned as early as the 1840 as a holiday escape from the city port of Galle.
+In fact, it was mentioned as early as 1840 as a holiday escape from the city port of Galle.
 The 1960’s saw another big push with hippies from all over the world converging on the surf beach.
 Since then it has gone from strength to strength.
 Hikkaduwa proper has now swallowed up the surrounding towns and stretches along the coast continuing south for at least 8km (hotels this far south still say Hikkaduwa, although this isn’t actually Hikkaduwa proper).
 The beach is a mix of a working harbour at the start with some good snorkelling and diving offshore.
 Heading further south you have almost endless surf beaches on which to catch a wave.

 The water is rough and can be dangerous for inexperienced swimmers.
 More than one struggling tourist has been pulled from the waves by local surfers.
 The choice of hotel and restaurant is only limited by your budget.